spicymellow/Personal-Site/README.md

 # Personal-Site
-This is a personal website I'm making to familiarize myself with HTML, CSS, Javascript.
+This is a personal website I'm making to familiarize myself with HTML, CSS, and Javascript.